The 2015 fall deadline for submitting requests is September 21

 NCAR computational scientists are encouraged to submit requests for the next round of NCAR Strategic Capability (NSC) projects to run on the Yellowstone system.
-The first 2015 deadline for submissions is March 2.
-Another will follow approximately six months later.
+The 2015 fall deadline for submissions is September 21.
+Another will follow approximately six months later in the spring of 2016.

 To submit a request, fill out the NCAR NSC Allocation Request Form